CURRENT AND FUTURE PLANS. STOP PRESS – SAVE THE DATE FOR SiP 2015!!

-There will not be a Science in Public conference during the summer of 2014: instead we are organising a one day workshop on ‘Environments in Public‘ to be held at the University of East Anglia this November.
+During 2014, the usual Science in Public conference was not held during the summer: instead we ran a one day workshop on ‘Environments in Public‘, held on November 3rd 2014 at the University of East Anglia.

 SCIENCE IN PUBLIC – A CONFERENCE HISTORY